Football writer Alex Keble analyses where the weekend fixtures could be won and lost, including:

 Points will be hard to come by there.

-Unfortunately for McKenna, both of Ipswich’s fixtures against Leicester finished level in the Championship last season, and after the Foxes came back from 2-0 down to beat Southampton 3-2 in their last away match, they enter this encounter full of confidence.
+Unfortunately for Kieran McKenna, both of Ipswich’s fixtures against Leicester finished level in the Championship last season, and after the Foxes came back from 2-0 down to beat Southampton 3-2 in their last away match, they enter this encounter full of confidence.

 Can West Ham stop Wood?

-West Ham were thoroughly outplayed by Man Utd in the first half last weekend and lucky to go in at 0-0 at the break, only to burst into life in the second period thanks to a surprise formation change from Julen Lopetegui.
+West Ham United were thoroughly outplayed by Man Utd in the first half last weekend and lucky to go in at 0-0 at the break, only to burst into life in the second period thanks to a surprise formation change from Julen Lopetegui.

-He switched to a hybrid 5-4-1/4-3-3 formation, with Edson Alvarez stepping into midfield, when West Ham had the ball and retreating into the back five when Lopetegui’s side were defending.
+He switched to a hybrid 5-4-1/4-3-3 formation with Edson Alvarez stepping into midfield when West Ham had the ball, and retreating into the back five when Lopetegui’s side were defending.

 Man Utd looked thoroughly confused and West Ham, for the first time this season, had numbers in attack and a solid defensive structure.